aimms/documentation/webui/application-settings.rst

 Sidebar Open by Default
 -----------------------

-This is a logical condition which determines whether or not the Page Manager windows is opened by default on the left side of the pages.
+This is a logical condition which determines whether or not the Page Manager window is opened by default on the left side of the pages.

 Page Manager Hidden
 -------------------